 What’s the best 12V camping fridge?

 12v refrigerators (or DC refrigerators) have been around for a long time.
-They are commonly found in RVs and so are a popular choice.
+They are commonly used in RVs, overlanding, car, truck, and SUV camping.
+Needless to say, they are a popular choice.
 Because of that, there are a lot of them to choose from.